3kyro/servant-benchmark/README.md

     * `CaptureAll`
     * `Header`
     * `Fragment`
+* For the `BasicAuth` combinator, see the dedicated section below

 As an example, the following is a valid `Generator` for a contrived servant API